Fukuoka, Japan

 We asked people if there is a lot of crime.
 They answered:

 "Fukuoka, like any other city, experiences crime, but it is generally considered safe, especially when compared to cities of similar size in other countries.
 The crime rate is relatively low, with most crimes being non-violent and petty in nature, such as theft or vandalism.
 Serious crimes, such as murder or violent assault, are rare.
 The city has a strong police presence and a community that is generally vigilant, which contributes to its overall safety.
-However, as with any urban area, it is always advisable for residents and visitors to take basic precautions to protect their personal safety and belongings," wrote a member in Fukuoka.
+However, as with any urban area, it is always advisable for residents and visitors to take basic precautions to protect their personal safety and belongings," wrote one member in Fukuoka.

 About the Author